Shared posts

 At the equinoxes, the sun appears overhead at local solar noon as seen from Earth’s equator, as the illustration below shows.
 The sun is on the celestial equator.
 The celestial equator intersects due east and due west for everyone around the globe.
 So the sun rises and sets due east and due west at the equinox.

 So go outside around sunset or sunrise on the day of an equinox.
-And notice the location of the sun on the horizon with respect to familiar landmarks.
+Notice the location of the sun on the horizon with respect to familiar landmarks.
 If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its ceaseless orbit around the sun.

 Equinox sun: Diagram of dome with lines of latitude and longitude and red dots around base.